joelters/ML/README.md

-The goal of ML is to provide a simple to use package to estimate Lasso, Ridge, Random Forest (RF), Conditional Inference Forest (CIF), Extreme Gradient Boosting (XGB), Catboosting (CB) and a SuperLearner combining all of these learners.
+The goal of ML is to provide a simple to use package to estimate Lasso, Ridge, Random Forest (RF), Conditional Inference Forest (CIF), Extreme Gradient Boosting (XGB), Catboosting (CB), Logit lasso and a SuperLearner combining all of these learners.
 The package has three user functions: modest, FVest and MLest. modest estimates only the model of the chosen Machine Learner.
 FVest takes a model and gives the predicted fitted values for new features of choice.
 MLest combines both functions but only computes fitted values of the same observations used to build the model.